knz/programming-in-c/assignments/6_bloom/README.rst

 3. Implement the `dedup` program using a Bloom filter based on your array and hash function API from the previous two steps.

+4. Find good values for the `ks` parameter of your `dedup` program and store these, separated by spaces, in a file called `PARAMS`.
+Please note that you are free to determine the format of these (and even type) parameters.
+You should however document this if you do so.

-4. Iterate on step 2 (hash functions) to see if you can decrease your false positive rate (number of items your algorithm incorrectly decides are duplicates).
+5. Iterate on step 2 (hash functions) and 4 to see if you can decrease your false positive rate (number of items your algorithm incorrectly decides are duplicates).

-5. (Optionally) Improve your implementation of the array API, taking advantage of your knowledge that there are only two possible values at each position.
+6. (Optionally) Improve your implementation of the array API, taking advantage of your knowledge that there are only two possible values at each position.
+Please note that you should try to assume as little as possible about the machine on which the code is use.
 Hint: https://en.wikipedia.org/wiki/Bit_array

 While you are iterating on step 4, keep a journal of your results and